 The Sony HT-SC40 is satisfactory for dialogue-focused TV shows and podcasts.
 With its balanced mids, voices reproduce quite clearly and accurately, and there's even a dialogue enhancement tool called 'Voice' on hand.
 If you're watching shows at night, you can use the 'Night' tool to balance the volume level between extremes to avoid bothering those around you.
 There's no center channel, so you don't get the same vocal clarity as with more premium models.

-The Sony HT-SC40 is okay for movies.
+The Sony HT-SC40 is mediocre for movies.
 It supports Dolby Digital, the most common surround sound format found on many different streaming platforms.
 However, it has to downmix 5.1 surround into stereo to play it, which doesn't sound as immersive.
 It doesn't support Dolby Atmos or DTS:X, either, so you can't enjoy more immersive object-based formats, which are also quite common on streaming services.

 This soundbar is available in Black.
 You can see the label for the model we tested here.